Our Kids logo

 Join the research world of genetics!

-Join us in-person for a course filled with engaging experiments on the York University Keele campus!
+Join us in-person for a course filled with engaging experiments at York University!

 Contact & Location: